Charlie Martin (racing driver, born 1981): Personal life

 She also became the first-ever racing driver to join Athlete Ally’s ambassador programme, partnering with the charity in May 2019 and saying: "I hope to show that a career in motorsport is possible regardless of gender identity.
 There is a place for everyone in the sporting community and that is as much the case in the pitlane as on the golf course or on a football field."

 In June 2019, Martin was announced as an ambassador for Racing Pride – an initiative developed in partnership with Stonewall UK to promote LGBT+ inclusivity within the motorsport industry and among its technological and commercial partners.

-Martin has been an active vlogger on transgender rights on her YouTube Channel, Girl For All Seasons.
+Martin has been an active vlogger on transgender rights on her YouTube Channel, Girl For All Seasons (now rebranded to GoCharlie).
 She has collaborated with other vloggers, such as Fox Fisher and Owl and My Genderation to support their #TransAND campaign, as well as partnering with Childline for their Voice Box series.

 In 2017, Martin competed in Series 3 of Ninja Warrior UK, completing the course with a time of 03:03.
 The show aired on 28 January 2017, drawing an audience of 3.87 million viewers.

 Sponsors

-Charlie Martin is sponsored by NGK and Bloc Eyewear.
+Charlie Martin is sponsored by NGK.

 Martin is supported by Naomi Panter and her PR agency, Navigate Partners, who have been responsible for building her profile in the media.